aws-samples/aws-step-functions-notification-workflow/otam-tobedeleted/lab-guides/dms.md

 ![Create Endpoints](images/create_ep.png)

-2. Enter the Connection details for source endpoint from the following parameter values.
+2. Enter the Connection details for the source endpoint as shown in the following table.

 Parameter | Value
 --- | ---